Extreme Close-Up (film)

 Extreme Close-Up is a 1973 film directed by Jeannot Szwarc and written by Michael Crichton.
 It deals with privacy in an ever growing technological age.

 It was also known as Sex Through a Window.

 Plot

-A television reporter rents surveillance equipment for a story on the intrusion of surreptitious surveillance in peoples' private lives.
+John Norman, a television reporter rents surveillance equipment for a story on the intrusion of surreptitious surveillance in peoples' private lives.
 He spies on his neighbors and eventually a broader range of citizens, finding himself caught up in the dark world of voyeurism.